 We promote the safe handling of air rifles, build self-esteem and practice focus, promote sportsmanship and self-discipline, and develop high level of marksmanship technical skills.

 Marksmanship training is available at the squadron and practices can be found on the squadron calendar.
-Speak to CI Caspers to learn how to join the team!
+Speak to Capt Nobakht to learn how to join the team!

 Flag Party (Flag & Rifle Drill) The Flag Party has become a symbol for each unit, and bears the distinctive honour of carrying the unit’s colours.
 Because of its historic role, the Flag Party is the only section with members that carry rifles.